| Title: | Machine Learning Benchmark Problems |

 standard deviation of data points around the spirals |

-Returns an object of class "mlbench.spirals"
+Returns an object of class "mlbench.spirals" with components

 x |